Muirfield/pocketmine-plugins/pmimporter/README.md

 * `-c rules` : Specify a rules conversion file.
 * `-t count` : Specifies the number of threads to run.
 * `-f format` : Specifies the output format.
 Defaults to `mcregion`.
 * `-o offset` : Specifies the y-offset for the import.
+A value for the number of blocks you want to move the world *down*.
+A negative value will move the world *up*.
+Be careful when moving the world *down* that you do not remove the ground.
 * `srcpath` : Directory path to the source world.
 * `dstpath` : Directory path to create the new world.